nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 This syntax is close to Markdown and in fact ties in nicely with other Markdown renderers, too.
 (For example the syntax highlighter in this very code block.)
+Math is rendered like code blocks, meaning that no accidental sanitation happens there either.

 With this syntax, rendering becomes easy: